Family Tree DNA: Genetic Testing Service

 The Balto-Slavic mtDNA haplogroup W6a is found in small proportions among Poles.

 Although Poles mostly descend from West Slavic ancestors, centuries ago Scottish, Armenian, German, Frisian, and Ashkenazic Jewish settlers in Poland occasionally assimilated and intermarried with Poles and have left genetic traces in some modern ethnic Polish families, though most Armenians, Vistula Germans, and Jews only married their own kind as did Lipka Tatars and Roma.

-According to The ALlele FREquency Database, 16% of Poles carry at least one T allele in the R160W (rs1805008, Arg160Trp) gene where TT always causes red hair, and 11% of Poles carry at least one T allele in the R151C (rs1805007) gene where TT always causes red hair.
+According to The ALlele FREquency Database, 16% of Poles carry at least one T allele in the R160W (rs1805008, Arg160Trp) gene where TT usually causes red hair, and 11% of Poles carry at least one T allele in the R151C (rs1805007) gene where TT usually causes red hair.

 According to The ALlele FREquency Database, 1.3% of Poles carry at least one 1540C allele in the EDAR (rs3827760) gene where CC causes straighter and thicker hair and shovel-shaped incisors.
 C is of East Asian origin.

 Boris Abramovich Malyarchuk, Tomasz Grzybowski, Miroslava V. Derenko, J. Czarny, Marcin Woźniak, and Danuta Miścicka-Śliwka.
 "Mitochondrial DNA variability in Poles and Russians."
 Annals of Human Genetics 66:4 (2002), pp. 261-283. (mirror) Abstract (Summary):